m4lvin/modal-tableau-interpolation/README.md

 - [X] generate random arbitrary models
 - [X] build counter model from open tableaux - following Theorem 3

-Nice to have:
+Nice to have UX/UI:

+- [X] web interface
+- [X] use Graphviz HTML labels for better readability, e.g. highlight the active formula.
 - [ ] option to start with a given set/partition instead of a single (to be proven and thus negated) formula
-- [ ] use exact same syntax as Borzechowski (A for atomic programs etc.)
 - [ ] add applicable extra conditions to rule annotation
-- [X] web interface
-- [ ] use Graphviz HTML labels for better readability, e.g. highlight the active formula.
-- [ ] color the loading part of formulas/nodes
 - [ ] store current/submitted formula in (base64?)
 URL hash, provide perma-link for sharing

+Rejected ideas:

+- color the loading part of formulas/nodes
-- [ ] Use better data structures, [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) instead of `(TableauIP, Path)` pairs?
+- Use better data structures, [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)) instead of `(TableauIP, Path)` pairs?
+- use exact same syntax as Borzechowski (A for atomic programs etc.)

 ## See also